Sengab-platform/API-docs/source/includes/_projects.md

-briefDescription | short project description detailedDescription | detailed project description goal | project contributions count goal contributionType | defines the type of contribution for a project
+briefDescription | short project description detailedDescription | detailed project description goal | project contributions count goal templateID | defines the template which the project belong to (for more check Templates section) templateBody | defines the template body for a project differs according to templateID (for more check Templates section)

 > The above command returns JSON structured like this: